mateogianolio/vectorious/README.md

 Below is a graph comparing the matrix operations `add`, `scale` and `transpose`.

-The operations were performed on vectors generated with `Matrix.random(512, 512)`.
+The operations were performed on matrices generated with `Matrix.random(512, 512)`.

 ![Matrix operations](https://github.com/mateogianolio/vectorious/raw/master/benchmarks/matrix_ops.png)